capturethefoundry/sut/README.md

 ## Solution

 The solution will be posted in the [solutions](https://github.com/capturethefoundry/sut/tree/main/solution/solution.md) folder.
-You can also DM me on Twitter if you're stuck and I'll guide you through the procecss.
+You can also DM me on Twitter if you're stuck and I'll guide you through the process.

 Good luck, researcher!